-Overall expected benefits of such KTP projects are to i) develop business relevant teaching and research material, ii) apply knowledge and expertise to important business problems, iii) identify new research themes and undergraduate and postgraduate projects (www.ktponline.org.uk/).
-The KTP project has indeed provided such benefits to the academics for higher education use.
-For examples, the followings generated from the KTP project can be used in higher education for teaching and research purposes.
-The deliverables produced in the KTP for higher education use were:
+Overall expected benefits of such KTP projects are i) develop business relevant teaching and research material, ii) apply knowledge and expertise to important business problems, iii) identify new research themes and undergraduate and postgraduate projects (www.ktponline.org.uk/).
+The KTP project has indeed provided such benefits to the academics for Higher Education (HE) use.
+For examples, the followings generated from the KTP project can be used in HE for teaching and research purposes.
+The deliverables produced in the KTP for HE use were:

-- Flow charts and process diagrams of existing processes - A SWOT analysis of the company - PowerPoint presentations developed to show the benefits of BIM to all the different disciplines within the design and construction process - PowerPoint presentations explaining lean principles and their application to architectural practice - Development and use of systematic BIM authoring tool review process and presentations - Documentation of lean efficiency gains and their achievement from BIM - Development of a knowledge management database system to structure information residing outside of the BIM model - Observation and awareness of the issues concerning the piloting projects, which leads to further research project development - The training methods and material developed to train members of staff at JMA - Presentation and publications in conferences and scientific journals - Contribution to the School of the Built Environment in the national Research Framework Exercise of the UK universities.

-Identify new research themes and undergraduate and post graduate projects
+- Flow charts and process diagrams of existing processes - A SWOT analysis of the company - PowerPoint presentations developed to show the benefits of BIM to all the different disciplines within the design and construction process - PowerPoint presentations explaining Lean principles and their application to architectural practice - Development and use of systematic BIM authoring tool review process and presentations - Documentation of Lean efficiency gains and their achievement from BIM - Development of a knowledge management database system to structure information residing outside of the BIM model - Observation and awareness of the issues concerning the piloting projects, which leads to further research project development - The training methods and material developed to train members of staff at JMA - Presentation and publications in conferences and scientific journals - Contribution to the School of the Built Environment in the national Research Framework Exercise (REF) of the UK universities. - Identify new research themes and undergraduate and post graduate projects

-From these deliverables the university can develop material for new and existing courses as illustrated in I Figure 3.
+From these deliverables the University is to develop material for new and existing courses as illustrated in figure 3 below.